Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-3_The-4-Part-Model_Marshall-Rosenberg_transcript.md

 # The 4 Part NVC Model - Session #3 - Nonviolent Communication Training - Marshall Rosenberg
 **Observations, Evaluations, Developing a Literacy of Needs, and Needs vs Strategies**

-> In this session, I'll be describing the kind of honesty that nonviolent communication supports.
-It's a radically different kind of honesty than many of us have been educated to use.
+> We're interested, in nonviolent communication, with the kind of honesty that supports people connecting with each other in a way that makes compassionate giving inevitable, that makes it enjoyable for people to contribute to each other's well being.

+> *This kind of honesty basically involves telling people what's alive in us, without using any words that criticize, and tell people what would make life more wonderful for us, what we are requesting, without presenting this as a demand, but presented as a request.*

 [![](http://i.imgur.com/ehy0DcE.png)](https://www.youtube.com/watch?v=OPx4YLxulTc&list=PLPNVcESwoWu4lI9C3bhkYIWB8-dphbzJ3&index=3)\
 [NVC Training Course Session 3 Marshall Rosenberg CNVC.org - Youtube](https://www.youtube.com/watch?v=OPx4YLxulTc&list=PLPNVcESwoWu4lI9C3bhkYIWB8-dphbzJ3&index=3)